DiegelD/CarND-Path-Planning-Project/README.md

   }
 ```
 #### Change Lange Cost (Comfort)
-An other problem during the development occur.
+An other problem during the development occured.
 Sometimes the ego vehicle changed wildly the lanes, because other lanes had
 a marginal velocity advantage.
 To sophisticated the lane change behavior on traffic jam situations and just change the lanes due to a greater velocity advantage this function got introduced.